Lif28/KatLogger/README.md

    - ✔️ Keylogger
    - ✔️ Runs on boot
    - ✔️ Autorun for usb works (only in windows 10)
-   - ✔️ Hides the all the files of the usb
+   - ✔️ Hides all the files of the usb
    - ❌ Bypass windows defender
    - ❌ Opens backdoors
    - ✔️ Windows